 Starts at six weeks of age and continues with four rounds of boosters every three weeks.
 Additional boosters are administered once every year.

-Distemper/parvo, bordatella, rabies, heartworm test, and a fecal exam for parasites.
+For Dogs: Distemper/parvo, bordatella, rabies, and a fecal exam for parasites are recommended.

 For Cats: Distemper, feline leukemia, rabies, de-worming for parasites, and feline leukemia/AIDs testing.